-I am currently just completing my fourth reading of Through the Mists recorded by Robert James Lee, but the person dictating his own story is Aphraar and I have to say I have a growing love and an immense gratitude to this man, whose passion to share truth to the world led to this book and the two that followed.
-(See the links page for more information).
+I am currently just completing my fourth reading of Through the Mists recorded by Robert James Lee, but the person dictating his own story is Aphraar and I have to say I have a growing love and an immense gratitude to this man, whose passion to share truth to the world that led to this book and the two that followed.: The Life Elysian and The Gates of Heaven.

 My fourth reading immediately followed the third.
 Maybe because each time I read it I learn new things and my soul opens to possibilities and feelings.
 The books are really an autobiography of Aphraar’s life “beyond the grave.”
 On earth he was known as Frederick Winterleigh, who died suddenly in the 19th century, attempting to save the life of a young boy.
 He did not succeed in preventing the end of the boy’s life on earth, but he awoke to find himself still holding the young boy, on the slopes of a land he didn’t know.
 From the slopes he could view a large area of mists where people were appearing from as they walked through them.
 This was Aphraar’s entry into the spirit life, or afterlife as some call it: the point where our physical bodies dies, but we continue very much to live in our spirit bodies.